qhdud3100/Competition_of_Connect6/README.md

 </br></br>

 ## AI Player
-- Not real AI but just simple brute force algorithm.
+- Not real AI but just simple brute force algorithm and pattern maching.
 - It can do offence/defence depending on priority weight.
 </br></br>